The principles of playground design for improving learning

 These are the different types of play that should be considered when designing a playground space:

-- Imaginative play – letting children use their imagination to create situations or characters.
+• Imaginative play – letting children imagine and create situations or characters.

-- Social play – communicating, cooperating, and sharing with others.
+• Social play – communicate, cooperate, and share with others.

 Comfort

 Just as comfort is important for classrooms and indoor learning spaces, the same goes for playground spaces.
-Playgrounds that are uncomfortable will deter children from using them.
+A playground that is comfortable to play on encourages children to use it.

 There are several ways you can incorporate ‘comfort’ to improve an outdoor learning space.
 Outdoor seating should be comfortable, with sufficient surfaces for creative play activities.
 There should also be shade from the sun or shelter from the wind and rain.
 There should also be comfortable seating available for parents and children who need a break from activities.